On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Introduction

-One of the first results proving the decomposability of a class of non-degenerate solutions is due to Rump that solved a conjecture of Gateva-Ivanova \cite{MR2132760}.
-Rump proved that an involutive square-free solution is always decomposable.
+One of the first results proving decomposability for a class of non-degenerate solutions is due to Rump, who solved a conjecture of Gateva-Ivanova: in \cite{MR2132760} he proved that every involutive square-free solution is decomposable.

-In \cite{MR4514462}, Ramírez and Vendramin proved that one can associate to an involutive solution $(X,r)$ a permutation of $X$, namely $q:X\to X$, $x\mapsto \lambda^{-1}_x(x)$, that controls its decomposability.
-More generally, Camp-Mora and Sastriques in \cite{MR4565655} provided a criterion for the decomposability of an involutive solution.
-Following this path, in \cite{cablingorig}, Lebed, Ramírez, and Vendramin introduce cabling, a novel technique to provide a brace theoretical framework for Camp-Mora and Sastriques' result, all numerical results available at that time and to provide new decomposability criteria.
+In \cite{MR4514462}, Ramírez and Vendramin associated to an involutive solution $(X,r)$ a permutation $q:X\to X$, given by $q(x)=\lambda_x^{-1}(x)$, which controls decomposability.
+More generally, Camp-Mora and Sastriques \cite{MR4565655} provided a criterion for the decomposability of involutive solutions.
+Following this path, Lebed, Ramírez, and Vendramin \cite{cablingorig} defined a cabling construction for involutive solutions and provided a brace-theoretic framework for the results of \cite{MR4565655}, unifying the numerical criteria available at the time and yielding new ones.

 A bijective non-degenerate solution $(X,r)$ is said to be \emph{simple} if any epimorphic image of $(X,r)$ is either isomorphic to $(X,r)$ or to a solution $(Y,s)$ with $Y$ a singleton.

-The definition of simple solution seems to have appeared first in \cite{MR1994219}, where the classification of simple racks has been improved given a concrete characterisation of which groups give rise to a simple rack.
-Concerning involutive non-degenerate solutions, in \cite{MR3437282}, Vendramin introduced a notion of simple involutive non-degenerate solutions.
-This definition of simplicity, however, coincides with the original one only within the class of finite indecomposable non-degenerate involutive solutions.
-Cedó and Okniński \cite{MR4300920} constructed families simple non-degenerate involutive solutions.
-In \cite{MR0682881} Joyce described simplicity for quandles in a group theoretic setting in \cite{Cast22} and in \cite{CJKAV24x} respectively, a characterisation of the simplicity of non-degenerate involutive, bijective respectively, solutions in the algebraic setting of skew left braces.
+The definition of simple solution traces back to \cite{MR1994219}, which refined the classification of simple racks by giving a concrete characterization of the underlying groups.
+For involutive non-degenerate solutions, in \cite{MR3437282}, Vendramin introduced a notion of simple involutive non-degenerate solutions.
+This coincides with the above definition only within the class of finite indecomposable non-degenerate solutions.
+Further developments include families of simple involutive solutions constructed by Cedó and Okniński \cite{MR4300920} and a group-theoretic treatment of simplicity for quandles due to Joyce \cite{MR0682881}.
+More recently, characterizations of simplicity in the skew left brace framework were obtained for involutive non-degenerate solutions in \cite{Cast22} and for bijective non-degenerate solutions in \cite{CJKAV24x}.